slawekradzyminski/awesome-testing.com/_posts/2025-12-23-ai-testing-skills.md

 - latency and cost climbed because each “step” was another full model call
 - debugging meant figuring out which link in the chain dropped a constraint or quietly invented a detail

 The milestones below are basically the story of how we moved from that fragile prompt-chaining world into agents that can reliably do things — not just describe them.
+The first fix was to give the theorist a pair of hands.

 ### Function calling: teaching language to act